 4. Regulatory Issues

 Besides, regulations on fintech operations vary from one jurisdiction to the other.
-Therefore, startups should fully understand the rules of the countries they operate in.
+Therefore, startups should fully understand the legal complications before operating in a particular country.

 5. Competition From Traditional Institutions

-While fintech has brought a lot of disruption in the financial industry, banks will not just sit pretty and watch as they lose their market share.
+While Fintech has brought much disruption in the financial industry, banks will not just sit pretty and watch as they lose their market share.
 Also, fintech ventures don’t only compete with existing financial powerhouses, such as PayPal.
-They soon will have to contend with new players, such as Amazon and other technology behemoths foraying into financial services
+They soon will have to contend with new players, such as Amazon and other technology behemoths foraying into financial services.

 Due to their strong asset base, banks wield clout and can either buy out fintech companies or partner with them.
 As a venture, you should decide if you want to confront the big guys head-on or if you should instead explore greener pastures.